Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 The original fonts chosen from the google font site were: 'Sacramento' and 'Josefin Slab'.
 However, I made a mistake when I copied the link, and did not work with these fonts.
 I realized towards the end of the project the error, corrected the link but realized I preferred the previous fonts and so deleted the link for the 'Sacramento' and 'Josefin Slab' fonts.
 I honestly think I should have seen this error earlier or at least checked that I was using the correct font at an earlier stage.

 ## Small modification from the wireframe
-The wireframe designed for the project was not followed 100%.
-One of the reasons is that after coding to follow the wireframe, I realized that in my opinion it did not look nice or clean.
+The wireframe I had designed for the project was not followed 100%.
+One of the reasons is that after coding to follow my wireframe, I realized that in my opinion it did not look nice or clean.
 An example is the workshop section (in the webpage "Courses") for the middle size screens.
 It was planned to keep the three workshops on the same line.
 However, as the text is a bit long, this was not aesthetically pleasing and I thus decided to put only one workshop on each line.
 Other changes were the burger menu for the phones and the link to the google calendar.
 These changes were made following a meeting with my mentor who advised me to use them and as I thought the ideas were relevant I followed them.

 ## Design
 While doing this project I thought a lot about the web design profession and had a lot of admiration for their work.
 I did my best to code a website to look nice but I am sure it could have been improved by a web designer.